Elon Musk shows off Interplanetary Transport System

 Once fully fueled, and the planets align – occurring once every 26 months – the burn for Mars can occur.

-With its nine engines, it would have a total vacuum thrust of 6.97 million pound-force (31 million newtons).
+With its nine engines, it would have a total vacuum thrust of 6.97 million pounds-force (31 million newtons).
 This would allow it to take the 450 metric tons of humans or supplies to Mars.

 Once on its cruise to the Red Planet, the spaceship would deploy two massive solar arrays to generate a total of 200 kilowatts of electricity.
 Musk also believes this is enough power to refuel the ship after it lands on Mars.